Emily Mortimer: 2009–2019: Career progression in film

 Next, Mortimer starred in the drama The Sense of an Ending (2017), based on the novel of the same title by Julian Barnes.
 Playing the mother Sarah Ford, Mortimer garnered praise for her lively performance, while one critic thought she was miscast.
 In that same year, she portrayed the pregnant Jinny in The Party; the film premiered at the 67th Berlin International Film Festival, and was favourably received.
 Mortimer co-starred with Patricia Clarkson and Bill Nighy in the drama The Bookshop.
 Adapted from the 1978 novel of the same title by Penelope Fitzgerald, Mortimer played Florence Green, who opens a bookshop despite local opposition.
 Writing for Chicago Reader, Andrea Gronvall noted, "The ever-winsome Emily Mortimer glows as a struggling widow", and Variety magazine opined that it was "A fine, sensitive leading turn" for the actor.
 The Bookshop grossed $12 million worldwide.

 In the small-scale feature, Write When You Get Work (2018), Mortimer played a member of the elite class.
 A family drama, about a man with Alzheimer's, Head Full of Honey (2018), was Mortimer's next release.
 She played the wife of Matt Dillon's character.
 The Los Angeles Times gave the film a negative review, and thought Mortimer and the cast were "all over the place".
 She then joined the cast of Mary Poppins Returns, a 2018 musical fantasy directed by Rob Marshall.
 It is loosely based on the book series Mary Poppins by P. L. Travers.
 The film was a box office hit, and Christopher Orr of The Atlantic magazine praised Mortimer's "charming" performance.

 Mortimer returned to the screen in 2019 with Good Posture.
 It co-stars Grace Van Patten as Lilian, a young woman who moves in with her father's friend, a reclusive novelist called Julia Price (Mortimer).
 Of her character, she said, "I wish I had just one per cent of Julia's frostiness in my own life.
 I really enjoyed being that person, feeling what it's like to be intimidating."
 The film was made by Mortimer's friend, Dolly Wells, in her directorial debut.
-The actor's performance earned praise, but several critics were disappointed with her amount of screen time.
+The actor's performance earned praise, but several critics were disappointed with her small amount of screen time.
 Next, she appeared in Greg Kinnear's comedy Phil; it was negatively received by critics.
 In the horror film Mary, Mortimer starred opposite Gary Oldman.
 The film is about a family in isolated waters and the ship they bought which has terrifying secrets.
 Mary was panned by critics, and the Los Angeles Times thought the actors talents were wasted.